logo

 • 2 schools offer a degree in substance abuse counseling.1,2

-• Across 2 schools, 4 counseling programs are accredited by CACREP.2
+• Across 3 schools, 5 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Arizona Counseling Schools and Programs

 When choosing a degree, it can be helpful to compare schools and programs.
-In the table below, we have provided data on the public and not-for-profit four-year colleges and universities in Arizona that offer counseling programs in the five major areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also compare schools by program type offered, graduation rate, and net price per year.
+In the table below, we have provided data on the public and not-for-profit colleges and universities in Arizona that offer counseling programs in the five major areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Keep in mind that some schools offer a combined degree in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 To learn more about becoming a counselor in Arizona, read our license requirements page.

 School NameCACREP-